* This is the Consumer Version. *

 The esophagus is the hollow tube that leads from the throat (pharynx) to the stomach.
-The walls of the esophagus propel food to the stomach not by gravity, but by rhythmic waves of muscular contractions called peristalsis.
+The walls of the esophagus propel food to the stomach not by gravity but by rhythmic waves of muscular contractions called peristalsis.

 Just below the junction of the throat and the esophagus is a band of muscle called the upper esophageal sphincter.
 Slightly above the junction of the esophagus and the stomach is another band of muscle called the lower esophageal sphincter.
-When the esophagus is not in use, these sphincters contract so that food and stomach acid do not flow up from the stomach to the mouth.
+When the esophagus is not in use, these sphincters contract so that food and stomach acid do not flow back up the esophagus from the stomach to the mouth.
 During swallowing, the sphincters relax so food can pass to the stomach.

 With aging, the strength of esophageal contractions and the tension in the sphincters decrease.
-This condition, called presbyesophagus, makes older people more prone to backflow of acid from the stomach (gastroesophageal reflux or GERD—see see Gastroesophageal Reflux (GERD)), especially when lying down after eating.
+This condition, called presbyesophagus, makes older people more prone to backflow of acid from the stomach (gastroesophageal reflux or GERD—see Gastroesophageal Reflux (GERD)), especially when lying down after eating.